Oren Hasson: My Pictorial Swift CV

 When I shoot a photograph or create an image, the fourth dimension, Time, is always on my mind.
 I always keep asking:

 - Is this a true representation of reality?
-In my mind, however, reality may be very tricky.
-Hence the follow up question: Does it matter?
+Reality, in my mind, is often very tricky, so I have a follow up question: Does it matter?

 - What would happen to a photograph if I altered its fourth dimension?

-- Will my interpretation of space in time of whatever that happened or that COULD have happened, that was seen or COULD have been seen through time, make sense to others?
+- Will my interpretation of whatever that happens to matter in space and time, or of whatever that COULD have happened to it, of whatever that was seen through time or COULD have been seen given enough time, make sense to others?

 The gallery Contemplations shows a few of the timeless moments I’ve captured.
 Opposite Worlds is a gallery of conflicts, either visual conflicts that I created on or off camera, or conceptual conflicts.
 Some of these conflicts have found an internal peace, others did not.
 The gallery Out in This World presents a small fraction of slices of time I made in this world.
 It often comes with my concerns and love of the ordinary, and sometimes of that which is not that ordinary.
 Portraiture uses similar photographical methods of slicing and manipulating time to portray identity.
 It is always about my identity, while interacting with the persona of my subject, human and non-human, live or inanimate.